Stachybotrys chartarum

-Stachybotrys chartarum (/stækiːˈbɒtrɪs tʃɑːrˈtɛərəm/, stak-ee-BO-tris_char-TARE-əm), also known as black mold or toxic black mold, is a species of microfungus that produces its conidia in slime heads.
-It is sometimes found in soil and grain, but the mold is most often detected in cellulose-rich building materials, such as gypsum-based drywall and wallpaper, from damp or water-damaged buildings.
+Stachybotrys chartarum (/stækiːˈbɒtrɪs tʃɑːrˈtɛərəm/, stak-ee-BO-tris_char-TARE-əm), also known as black mold is a species of microfungus that produces its conidia in slime heads.

+Because of misinformation, Stachybotrys chartarum has been inappropriately referred to as toxic mold.
+A variety of health problems have been misattributed to S. chartarum.

 Taxonomy

 The fungus was originally described scientifically in 1818 by Christian Gottfried Ehrenberg as a member of the genus Stilbospora.
 His diagnosis emphasized the form of the spores, which he described as minute, sub-opaque, ovate, and agglomerated into subconcentric, water-soluble irregular clusters.
 He noted that the fungus adheres to paper, sometimes forming circles dotted with black.
 Stanley Hughes transferred the taxon to Stachybotrys in 1958.
 This genus was circumscribed in 1832 by Czech mycologist August Carl Joseph Corda, with Stachybotrys atra assigned as its type species.
 The species concept of Stachybotrys chartarum has been controversial, as several studies showed that there were several closely related species and cryptic species all under this name.